ortall0201/Word2Vec_Spotify_Recommender_System/README.md

   - `sg`: **1** (skip-gram model used)
 - **Training Strategy**:
   - Input: `"artistname:trackname"` tokens.
   - Output: Vectorized song embeddings that capture similarity relationships.

+### 🛠 Data Split
+- The dataset was **split 80-20**:
+  - **80% of tokens** were used for training the Word2Vec model.
+  - **20% were held out** to evaluate embeddings.
+- **Validation Strategy**:
+  - Instead of randomly validating all tokens, validation was conducted on a **subset of 1,000 users** from the ground truth dataset.
+  - This approach ensures that evaluation reflects **real user preferences** rather than random token similarities.

 ---